Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/README.md

-# Demo: Reproducible Damage Quantification Pipeline
+# Demo: Damage Monitoring Pipeline

 This folder provides a minimal, reproducible demo of the proposed damage